m0d1nst4ll3r/42_fract-ol/README.md

 # Todo

-- Clean up code, it's fugly
+- Clean up code, it's fugly - fractol.c is messy
+	- Also comment code better
+	- Will have to make the t_fract structure more coherent
+- Implement multithreading for faster calculations
-- Find a good scalable solution for color palettes
+- Finish implementing scalable solution for palettes
+	- This will mean holding a chained list in memory with all available colors
+	- Have to experiment with colors after that to find good ones
+	- Also have to figure out whether I need to implement dynamic palette size
+- Make colors blur together
 - Scale depth based on step size
+	- Keep a way to increase or decrease depth
+- Implement Julia
+	- Possibly in another window
+- Implement parameters

 # Notes
 - Fluid motion might or might not be possible up to a certain degree of precision